RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

 \RankIIPart{Introduction} A Wi-Fi-enabled device, or simply \emph{Wi-Fi device} in this paper, actively manages its wireless connection by sporadically broadcasting probe request frames (PRFs) to the access points (APs) in its proximity.
-The frames are broadcast no matter whether the device has been connected to an AP, with an interval generally ranging from seconds to minutes.
-Although each Wi-Fi device has a unique physical MAC address, to protect user privacy, unconnected devices often fabricate random (or virtual) MAC addresses in their PRFs, known as \emph{MAC address randomization}.
-Consequently, an AP may receive multiple distinct virtual MAC addresses from an unconnected device while the device remains in the coverage area.
+The frames are broadcast no matter whether the device has been connected to an AP, with intervals generally ranging from seconds to minutes.
+Although each Wi-Fi device has a unique physical MAC address, to protect user privacy, unconnected devices often fabricate random (or virtual) MAC addresses in their PRFs, known as \emph{MAC address randomization}~\cite{freudiger2015talkative, tan2021efficient}.
+As a result, an AP may receive multiple distinct virtual MAC addresses from an unconnected device while the device remains in the coverage area.

-As reported in much of the literature, the number of Wi-Fi devices in a counting area (i.e., the joint coverage of one or more APs) may be estimated through listening to their PRFs broadcast within a window of a few to tens of minutes~\cite{oppokhonov2022analysis, 9888045, perez2024randomization}.
-Such \emph{device counting} is fundamental to many Internet of Things (IoT) applications, such as crowd estimation, Wi-Fi popularity assessment, people flow management, and public transportation scheduling~\cite{khan2022crosscount,ushakov2022internet, peng2024single, chen2024metaverse}.
-To prevent overcounting devices caused by MAC address randomization, previous approaches often employ machine learning to associate the PRFs with their broadcast devices~\cite{TorkamandiOnlineMethodEstimating2021, NittiiABACUSWiFiBasedAutomatic2020, jin2024over, fenske2021three}.
-However, these approaches require expert knowledge and professional efforts involving training data curation and cleaning, model training, and hyperparameter tuning~\cite{dong2021survey, zhou2022domain}.
-Their deployment hence could be inconvenient, costly, and time-consuming, which is unsuitable for scenarios of fast deployment or with restricted computing power.
+As reported in much of the literature, the number of Wi-Fi devices in a {\em counting area} (defined as the joint coverage of one or more APs) may be estimated through listening to their PRFs broadcast within a window (of a few to tens of minutes)~\cite{oppokhonov2022analysis, 9888045, perez2024randomization}.
+Such \emph{device counting} is fundamental to many Internet of Things (IoT) applications, such as crowd estimation, Wi-Fi popularity assessment, and public transportation scheduling~\cite{khan2022crosscount,ushakov2022internet, peng2024single, chen2024metaverse, he2025elevator, zhong2025mtm}.
+The state-of-the-art (SOTA) approaches count devices by the number of MAC addresses.
+To prevent overcounting due to the MAC address randomization, they employ machine learning to associate PRFs with their broadcast devices~\cite{TorkamandiOnlineMethodEstimating2021, NittiiABACUSWiFiBasedAutomatic2020, jin2024over, fenske2021three}.
+While accurate counting is achieved, their system deployment is often costly.
+For one thing, the model training for PRF association requires massive efforts for collecting and curating training data, and for tuning model hyperparameters~\cite{dong2021survey, zhou2022domain}.
+For another, the association model needs regular fine-tuning to accommodate new device brands and models~\cite{nozari2024analyzing, fenske2021three}.
+Hence, deploying these approaches is costly and time-consuming, requiring continuous human efforts, professional expertise, and computing power to support machine learning.